wealth42/nick-fury/README.md

 One can also run code in GitHub-pages:Go to settings> Github-pages(Activate GitHub-pages by selecting branch)>A link will appear click on it(https://vhd12.github.io/nick-fury/ )>>then write ahead, the directory where code is placed and filename.html(https://vhd12.github.io/nick-fury/WebPlce/places.html) .
 This is the direct link: https://vhd12.github.io/nick-fury/WebPlce/places.html .
 I also provided screenshot of the website.
+If want any changes I would do that.
 Filename: places.html and visit.css .

 Purpose of this website: This website is use to give details of places to visit in india.
 This website can be used for tourism or best places to visit.